-A recent report by Lawstreet Media said Little Rock was the most dangerous small city in the country.
-We've ranked on these list before, and the general consensus is the lists are a bit biased, but they also get a lot of attention.
-We also ranked #1 in 2015.
+A 2016 report by Lawstreet Media said Little Rock was the most dangerous small city in the country.
+Little Rock has ranked on these lists before, and the general consensus is the lists are a bit biased, but they also get a lot of attention.
 Lawstreet said:

 Little Rock, Arkansas, remains the most dangerous city between 100,000-200,000 people, with a remarkably high violent crime rate.
 Little Rock’s violent crime rate stayed relatively the same in 2014, with just a 1 percent drop, after a spike in 2013 put it at the top of the list.
 However, Little Rock’s murder rate did increase slightly, from 18 per 100,000 people in 2013 to 22 per 100,000 in 2014.

-Still, the stats are a bits staggering.
-Our crime rate is 199% higher than average, which means Little Rock residents have a 1 in 11 chance of becoming victim to a crime.
-Luckily, the most common crimes are property related: auto theft, residential theft and robbery.
+Still, the stats are a bit staggering.
+Little Rock's crime rate is 199% higher than average, which means Little Rock residents have a 1 in 11 chance of becoming victim to a crime.
+Luckily, the most common crimes are property related: auto theft, residential theft, and robbery.

 After these studies come out, people always ask, 'Which neighborhoods are the worst in Little Rock?"
-I hate to paint any neighborhood in a bad light.
-I come from a "bad area" in Little Rock myself.
-I know a "bad area" is only as bad as the people in it.
+A "bad area" is only as bad as the people in it.
 Most of the people in "bad areas" are good people with good families.
-I went to UALR and never felt unsafe, even though by the numbers, it is an "unsafe area."

 Many of the once "bad neighborhoods" (like College Station) are gaining traction on the crime through neighborhood watches and similar initiatives to protect local residents.
-Though Little Rock may have a lot of crime by the numbers, we're far away from the "Bangin' in Little Rock" fame we had in the 90s.
-The once run down South Main in downtown is now revitalized.
+The once run-down South Main in downtown is now revitalized.
 Even Southwest Little Rock is looking up.

-The true answer is that there are very few areas in the city I would feel unsafe as a tourist.
-I don't think any area of Little Rock is particularly unsafe during the day.
+The true answer is that there are very few areas in the city to feel unsafe as a tourist, especially during the day.
 Most automobile theft occurs at night, and other property crimes would be unlikely for tourists.

 01 of 06